benjaminjonard/koillection/README.md

 ## Licensing

-Koillection is an Open Source software, released under the GNU General Public License v3.0.
+Koillection is an Open Source software, released under the MIT License.